zhetai/workout-cool/README.md

 Want unlimited exercise for local development ?

-Just ask chatGPT the prompt from `./scripts/import-exercises-with-attributes.prompt.md`
+Just ask chatGPT with the prompt from `./scripts/import-exercises-with-attributes.prompt.md`

 ## Project Architecture